Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Remove incorrect information about Fire and Lava Mills being doubled in the Nether.
 - Add information about the Arcane Terraformer requiring Essentia Tubes and not working with AE2 Essentia Export Buses.
 - Add additional information on how the Giant Eucalyptus Tree generates in the Ulterior Outback Biome.
+- Fix a typo in the title of Quest id 816, "preset" -> "present".

 ## Texture Transformations: